fredericlabbe/Gambiae_SaltWaterTol/README.md

 ___
 ## Filtering sequence alignments
-The script `FltPropGap.py` filters each sequence alignment in PHYLIP format that has fewer than a maximum proportion of gap (e.g. 50%).
+The script `FltPropGap.py` filters each sequence alignment in PHYLIP format (.phy) that has fewer than a maximum proportion of gap (e.g. 50%).
 This script will move each sequence alignment that passed the filter to the *1_Keep* directory, and move each sequence alignment that did not pass the filter to the *2_Remove* directory.

 #### Example command